rachelrakov/text-analysis/sections/overview.md

 Yours will look a little different, but the same interface.
 Click on the 'all' option and then 'Download'.
 Once they all trun green, you can close the Downloader dialogue box.

 ![nltk downloader](https://github.com/michellejm/NLTK_DHRI/blob/master/Images/nltk.png)
- -->

-In the next cell of your Jupyter Notebook, type:
+Return to your Jupyter Notebook and type:

 `from nltk.book import *`